The Mathematics Major

 The introductory sequence into the mathematics major consists of linear algebra (Math 225 or 226), analysis (Math 255 or 256), and multvariable analysis / calculus (Math 302 or 120).

-Each Mathematics Major must take the senior seminar, Math 480 or Math 481, or the senior essay, Math 475.
+Each Mathematics Major must take a senior seminar, Math 480 - 489, or the senior essay, Math 475.

 In total, mathematics majors must complete ten mathematics courses numbered 200 or higher (counting the introductory sequence and the senior seminar).